worktheclock/replit.github.io/tutorials/30-build-with-nix.md

 You should recognise some similarities between this code and the default `replit.nix`.
 We're still defining an anonymous function that takes `pkgs`, but now we're installing more than one package.

 All of the packages in `deps` are straight from Nix's package repository, except for `nginxModified`.
 We need to make some modifications to `nginx` to get it to run in our repl.
-Nix's language and system configuration abilities make this much simpler to do than it would be if we were using a different package manager that didn't support recompiling packages.
+Nix's language and system configuration abilities make this much simpler to do than it would, if we were using a different package manager that didn't support recompiling packages.

 Nix's `let ... in { ... }` control structure is used when we want to define local variables used in a given function.
 We define the variables after `let` and then use them after `in`.
 Let's take a closer look at the definition of `nginxModified`: